-- Material resources: Equipment is outdated and lacking in most respects.
+- Material resources: Equipment is outdated and lacking.
+There is no workshop for furniture design, 3D printing or prototyping facility for product design.
 However, the staff makes the most of existing material resources and even contributes with their own material and other resources.
 This also applies to students, who bring their own laptops and take private IT training outside the Institution.
 On a different note, staff and students are not always aware of the potential of digital material resources (e-journals, e-books) available through the existing academic libraries network. - Human resources: The current economic conditions have created a major problem in relation to hiring new staff.
-This makes transparency, objectivity and selectivity in the criteria and processes for hiring staff even more important something that recent procedures promise to deliver.
+Moreover, the criteria and processes for hiring staff do not appear transparent.
 Human resource policy seems problematic also in supporting existing staff to update their knowledge (staff development).
 The lack of continuing research, as far as the staff is concerned, is a serious drawback and is reflected in the reproduction of a 'consolidated knowledge only' approach in the curriculum.